Chia-Network/chia-blockchain/docs/4-networking-and-serialization.md

 A streamable is an ordered group of items.

-1. An streamable with fields 1..n is serialized by appending the serialization of each field.
+1. A streamable with fields 1..n is serialized by appending the serialization of each field.
 2. A List is serialized into a 4 byte size prefix (number of items) and the serialization of each item
 3. An Optional is serialized into a 1 byte prefix of 0x00 or 0x01, and if it's one, it's followed by the serialization of the item